Kärcher Spray-extraction cleaner Puzzi 30/4

 Power outlet for PW 30/1The integrated power outlet enables flexible use of the PW 30/1 without an additional power source.
 When not in use, the power outlet is effectively protected by an automatically closing flap.
 The PW 30/1 increases the area performance, cleans the pile with a rotating brush and aligns it in one direction.

 Removable dirty water tankTo protect against dirt, the dirty water tank's handle is attached to the outside.
 The dirty water tank is easy to remove and can also be used to fill the fresh water tank.
-A short description on the rear of the dirty water tank explains the work process simply and clearly.
+A short description on the rear of the dirty water tank explains the work process in a way that is easy to understand.

 Extremely quietAt just 66 dB(A), the Puzzi 30/4 is the quietest wet vacuum cleaner of its kind.
-Thanks to the low noise volume, the machine can be used everywhere, even during business hours and in hotels.
-The low noise emissions protect the operator and allow longer work intervals.
+Thanks to the low noise volume, the machine can be used everywhere,even during business hours and in hotels.
+The low noise emissions protects the operator and allow longer workintervals.

 Large tank volume